A scalable quantum gate-based implementation for causal hypothesis testing: Practical implementation considerations

-Contrary to the general case considered in \cite{chiribella2019quantum}, our formulation is towards an implementable quantum circuit that is demonstrated on the Qiskit \texttt{statevector\_simulator}.
-This formulation is detailed here.
-We consider an equal number of input and output variables to implement a quantum circuit.
-Thus, we describe our input variables (causes) through the set $C = \{c_0, c_1,\dots, c_{k-1}\}$, while the output variables (effects) are the denoted by the set $E = \{e_0, e_1,\dots, e_{k-1}\}$.
+Contrary to the general case considered in~\cite{chiribella2019quantum}, which is briefly described in the previous section, our formulation is towards an implementable quantum circuit that is demonstrated on the \texttt{Qiskit} quantum simulator.
+This formulation is detailed in the following.

+As we have already discussed the parallel strategy with quantum correlated inputs through a reference, as shown in Fig.~\ref{fig:parallel_strategy}(3), gives us a quantum advantage in the detection of cause and effect.
+Hence, we provide step-wise modification to this optimal structure to finally implement it in a quantum computer.
+In our implementation, we consider the input variables (causes) to be denoted by the set $C = \{c_0, c_1,\dots, c_{|C|-1}\}$, while the output variables (effects) are denoted by the set $E = \{e_0, e_1,\dots, e_{|E|-1}\}$.
+Furthermore, we consider an equal number of input and output variables to implement a to preserve unitarity, i.e., $|C| = |E| = k$.
+We maintain the simplification in \cite{chiribella2019quantum}, that all variables are of equal length,

-where $k$ denotes the total number of causes/effects.
-We will also consider the simplification that all variables are of equal length $d = |c_i| = |e_j|$, where $c_i \in C$ and $e_j \in E$.
-Thus each variable has $2^d$ states.
-Furthermore, we maintain the simplification that each effect is a permutation of only one cause, i.e. the map from $C$ to $E$ is a bijective function, one-to-one correspondence, or invertible function.
+where $c_i \in C$ and $e_j \in E$.
+Thus, each variable has $2^d$ states.
+Furthermore, we consider that each effect is a permutation of only one cause, i.e., the map from $C$ to $E$ is a bijective function, one-to-one correspondence, or invertible function.
+To make our implementation more general, we consider a scenario where the access to interventions (i.e., $\mathcal{C}$) on the causes and the effects are not equal.

+As a proof-of-concept, we implement a causal hypothesis testing with control over $1$ cause $C=\{c_0\}$ and measurement capability over $2$ potential effects $E = \{e_0,e_1\}$.
+These hypotheses are mutually exclusive, i.e., \begin{itemize} \item Hypothesis 0: $e_0 \leftarrow U c_0$, $e_1$ is independent of $c_0$, \item Hypothesis 1: $e_1 \leftarrow U c_0$, $e_0$ is independent of $c_0$, \end{itemize} where $U$ is a unitary map between the cause and effect.
+Describing all the necessary ingredients for causal hypothesis testing, we now head towards practical implementation.